andykuszyk/andykuszyk.github.io/2020-07-24-prometheus-histograms.md

 > This shows us how frequently observations have been made in each of the buckets over the last minute.

 Finally, we can use the Prometheus function [`histogram_quantile()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile) to turn this information into useful insight.
-Becasue we have the rate of change of each of the histogram buckets, Prometheus can now work out which bucket label contains a given quantile (e.g. the 95th percentile).
+Because we have the rate of change of each of the histogram buckets, Prometheus can now work out which bucket label contains a given quantile (e.g. the 95th percentile).
 This means that we can now find out the approximate value at which a given quantile was represented in the data.
 For example, `histogram_quantile(0.95, rate(histogram_metric_bucket[1m]))`:

 ![](images/prometheus-histogram-metric-5.png)